Deepesh456/Data_Analyst_Task6/README.md

 The repository includes the following:

-- `Online_Sales.xlsx`: Original Excel dataset used for importing
+- `Online_Sales.csv`: Original Excel dataset used for importing
 - `online_sales_analysis.sql`: SQL script file containing all analysis queries
 - `Tables_with_queries.zip`: A compressed file that contains all SQL queries, screenshots, and result tables, organized for easy access and review